Official Journal of the European Union: History

 It was first published on 30 December 1952 as the Official Journal of the European Coal and Steel Community, then renamed Official Journal of the European Communities with the establishment of the European Community, before taking its current title when the Treaty of Nice entered into force on 1 February 2003.

 Since 1998, the journal has been available online via the EUR-Lex service.
 On 1 July 2013, published issues of the Official Journal began to have legal value only in electronic form, per Article 5 of Regulation (EU) No 216/2013.
 From this date, the printed version has lost its legal value.
 Each issue is published as a set of documents in PDF/A format (one per official language) plus one XML document ensuring the overall coherency through hashes and a qualified electronic signature (a kind of digital signature defined in European law) extended with a trusted time stamp.

+On 1 October 2023, the Official Journal switched to act-by-act publication.
+In this new production mode, the Official Journal is no longer a collation of acts with a table of contents.
+Instead, each act is published individually as an authentic Official Journal in PDF format.